 - Students must not contact teachers or school administrators with the intent of procuring practicum placements.
-Field Experiences personnel make all placements. - Students must not contact the Teacher Associate(s) prior to the practicum until advised to do so. - Practicum placements for PS I and PS II are made within Zone 6 and the Calgary and Foothills areas. - Limited PS III placements outside of Zone 6 are subject to the approval of the Assistant Deans of Student Program Services and Field Experience. - Students may complete only one practicum/internship with any one Teacher Associate or Teacher Mentor. - Normally, a student will not be placed in a school from which he or she graduated. - Due to potential conflicts of interest, students will not be placed in schools where close family members (family members that you are in regular communication with) are students, teachers, or administrators. - Normally, placements in PS I and PS II will differ by one or more grade levels. - Students who refuse a placement may be required to withdraw from the practicum and reapply for admission to the Faculty of Education to resume their studies in a subsequent year. - Students who do not provide all relevant information at the time a placement is made may be required to withdraw from the practicum and reapply for admission to resume their studies in a subsequent year. - Students who provide false information at the time a placement is made may be required to withdraw from the practicum and reapply for admission to resume their studies in a subsequent year.
+Field Experiences personnel make all placements. - Students must not contact the Teacher Associate(s) prior to the practicum until advised to do so. - Practicum placements for PS I and PS II are made within Zone 6 and the Calgary and Foothills areas. - Limited PS III placements outside of Zone 6 are subject to the approval of the Assistant Deans of Student Program Services and Field Experience. - Students may complete only one practicum/internship with any one Teacher Associate or Teacher Mentor. - Normally, a student will not be placed in a school from which he or she graduated. - Students will not be placed in schools where close family members are employed or where family members are pupils. - Normally, placements in PS I and PS II will differ by one or more grade levels. - Students who refuse a placement may be required to withdraw from the practicum and reapply for admission to the Faculty of Education to resume their studies in a subsequent year. - Students who do not provide all relevant information at the time a placement is made may be required to withdraw from the practicum and reapply for admission to resume their studies in a subsequent year. - Students who provide false information at the time a placement is made may be required to withdraw from the practicum and reapply for admission to resume their studies in a subsequent year.